 Lord Campbell of Pittenweem: I have one last question.
 My colleague referred to the so-called trenchant terms of the report of the Foreign Affairs Committee in the other place, which called upon you to consider your position.
 Have you considered your position?

 Sir Philip Barton: I am getting on with my job.
-I was asked to lead a department.
+I was asked to lead a Department.
 It is a privilege to do that.
-I started on 2 September 2020 as the new department was created, and I am determined to make a success of it.
+I started on 2 September 2020 as the new Department was created, and I am determined to make a success of it.

 Lord Campbell of Pittenweem: That is something of an echo of language we have heard elsewhere, is it not?
 Thank you.